abakasam/1993FD/README.md

 # 1993FD
 Using the Principles of Virology to match biology and artificial life for synthetic production by using another symbolic language generated with interactions of a computer (hint) like the Influenza virus.
 The symbolic langugae to describe behavior or logic, like how math does for physics, is all that is wanted.
 1993FD is not the AIS.
 I threw away the book in 2016 created by a doctor and never brought the one called Artificial Chemistry.
+I will probably never work on NAB(immune system).

 # Behavior